aodn/reporting/README.md

 The ```reporting_improvements``` branch was created to:

   * avoid sheryl mount calls (folders are assumed as always mounted).
-  * try individual sql queries for 5 times before returning a fail.
+  * try individual sql queries 5 times before returning a fail.
   * allow sending scheduled emails with attachemnts/logs of the reporting task.
   * allow serving a webpage with the reporting status.